 I’ve also realized the value of nature in my life.
 Anytime I feel trapped or anxious, I know that I can find a pocket of nature, whether that is a day hike, an urban park or something else.
 I know that I have nature to help soothe my tensions and stress.

 Interested in speaking to someone about this course?
-Click here to request a call from an Instructor Development course specialist.
+Click here to request a call from an Outdoor Educator course specialist.

 OTHER POSTS YOU MAY LIKE